qunitjs/qunit/docs/QUnit/test.todo.md

 |-----------|-------------|
 | `assert` (object) | A new instance object with the [assertion methods](../assert/index.md) |

 Use this method to test a unit of code that is still under development (in a "todo" state).
-The "todo" test will pass as long as there is at least one assertion still failing.
+The "todo" test will pass as long as there is at least one assertion still failing, or if an exception is thrown.

 When all assertions are passing, the "todo" test will fail, thus signaling that `QUnit.test.todo()` should be changed to [`QUnit.test()`](./test.md).